 Pruning

-- Snip off spent blossoms using scissors.
+• Snip off spent blossoms using scissors.
 This will encourage the plant to bloom more while discouraging reseeding and spreading.
 Make sure to cut flower stems back to the branch they are growing in.
-You can rub your scissors with alcohol before and after the trimming procedure to avoid the spread of any diseases.
+You can rub your scissors with alcohol before and after the trimming procedure to avoid spreading any diseases.

-- Make sure to prune each bush while shaping it neatly.
+• Make sure to prune each bush while shaping it neatly.
 This will help keep the form tidy and complete.
 Gardeners often prefer forming the forget-me-not plant into a spherical shape like a globe.
-It helps in the production of more flowering tips while giving the flowers a more attractive look.
+It helps produce more flowering tips while giving the flowers a more attractive look.

-- During late fall or early winter, you must cut the plant back to the ground.
+• You must return the plant to the ground in late fall or early winter.
 The occasional perennial nature of this plant will send up new growth from the root system.

-- It is important to remove wilted flowers on a regular basis.
+• It is important to remove wilted flowers regularly.
 This practice is referred to as deadheading in gardening terms.
 Flowers are observed to last only a few days; therefore, deadheading the forget-me-not plant twice a week is a best-suited practice.

 Aphids